Updated 7 February 2022

 - In Scotland: Foundation Apprenticeship, Modern and Graduate

-- In Wales: Foundation, Apprenticeship and Higher
+- In Wales: Foundation, Apprenticeship, Higher and Degree

 - Apprentices earn at least the national minimum wage while they learn and holidays are paid